 However, if you’d rather go with the flow, you can always create your garden as you go.
 Start by planting a single succulent and plant the rest however your creativity guides you.
 If you’ve opted to plant your succulents in containers, you can always rearrange them down the road if you need to.

 Whichever way you decide to design your succulent garden, remember that gardens don’t always have to stay on the ground.
 Consider planting a few trailing succulents in stacked or hanging containers.
+Looking to add a magical feel to your garden?
+Try adding a koi pond bordered with succulents, you can use a pond calculator to get started.
 If you’re feeling that DIY urge, you can try making a succulent wreath to take your succulent garden to another level.
 Remember, the sky is the limit when it comes to planting a succulent garden!

 Choosing Succulents for Your Garden